CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

 [Task creation](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/services/tasks/local.go#L128) is handled by the underlying container runtime.
-Containerd multiplexes OCI runtimes therefore we need to lookup the runtime to use and call it to create a task.
-The first and default runtime is _runc_, the [create](https://github.com/containerd/containerd/blob/4c16017e2f372598d5169965d1c8758cc1bfcce5/runtime/v1/linux/runtime.go#L154) calls its containerd marshalling code.
-This code doesn't just call runc directly however, it does so indirectly using a _shim_.
+Containerd multiplexes OCI runtimes therefore we need to lookup which runtime to use and call it to create a task.
+The first and default runtime is _runc_.
+The [create](https://github.com/containerd/containerd/blob/4c16017e2f372598d5169965d1c8758cc1bfcce5/runtime/v1/linux/runtime.go#L154) for this runtime ends up running the external process _runc_, but it does so indrectly using a _shim_.

 If Containerd were to crash, information on running containers would be lost.
-To mitigate this, containerd [creates a management process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/shim/client/client.go#L55) for each container called a shim.
-The shim will call an OCI runtime to create and start a container, and then perform is duty of monitoring the container to capture the exit code and manage stdio.
+To mitigate this, Containerd [creates a management process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/shim/client/client.go#L55) for each container called a shim.
+The shim will call an OCI runtime to create and start a container, and then perform its duty of monitoring the container to capture the exit code and manage standard IO.

 Within [nested code](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L109), the shim will use [go-runc bindings](https://github.com/containerd/go-runc) to start <code class="inline-highlight">/run/containerd/runc</code> with the [Create](https://github.com/containerd/go-runc/blob/master/runc.go#L140) command.
 More on runc in the next section.